Webhikers-Docs/wp-api-doc/README.md

 1. Please fill all pages with the dynamic content from the server
 2. Please fill all posts and single posts with dynamic content from the server
-3. Please add meta data from the server to the head of each page and every post.
+3. Only for `Nuxt.js` projects: Please add meta data from the server to the head of each page and every post.
 You can find a short info [below](#meta-data).

 ## Making Requests